openproblems-bio/openproblems/openproblems/tasks/dimensionality_reduction/README.md

 slot as the input to the method.
 Raw counts are also stored in `adata.layers["counts"]` by the standard pre-processing functions, if a method performs its own pre-processing.
-For most methods a standard pre-processing from `log_cp10k()`, which normalizes the expression matrix to counts per million (CP10k), can be used directly from `adata.X`.
+For most methods a standard pre-processing from `log_cp10k()`, which normalizes the expression matrix to counts per 10,000 (CP10k), can be used directly from `adata.X`.
 Variants of methods can be created by applying different pre-processing prior to the method itself (see `phate.py` for an example). *Note that using a normalization method different from that used for the metrics (log CP10k) may lead to artificially poor method